Peace after an Affair

 If we never again want to feel not good enough, what are the steps that we need to make to ensure that we know we are a good person?
 These steps will not be getting positive feedback from someone else.
 These steps might be identifying what the indicators of a good spouse are and then meeting those markers.
 Feeling secure in this regard will not be dependent on the actions or decisions of another person.

-If we never want to feel financially abandoned, we need to make steps to secure ourselves financially.
+If we never want to feel financially abandoned we need to make steps to secure ourselves financially.
 If our spouse has another affair, what do we need to have in place where we will not feel financially hopeless or trapped?
 Do we need to go back to school?
 Do we need to pay off debt?
 Do we need to set money aside?

 If you are religious, you can place trust in God and what he thinks of you.
 This is a trust that you can also rely on 100%.
 Formulating a relationship with God, where you know exactly who you are in his eyes, takes time and effort.
 It is often not something that occurs overnight.
 It also requires changes in yourself, changes that you will be an active participant in.
 You can trust yourself that you have the ability to make these changes.
 You can trust that God will be there, to assure you, when you are able to connect with him.

 You are married to an imperfect human being.
 The imperfect being might cheat again.
 It is possible.
 What will your decision be if that person cheats?
 You cannot stop someone else from making a choice.
 You can feel confident that you will get to choose what action you will take if an affair happens again.
-You can have 100% trust in yourself in regards to your decision.
+You can have 100% trust in yourself in regard to your decision.

 Healing